|

 made an election defeat inevitable so the Christian Democrats choose

-to prevent this by making Austria a dictatorship in 1933.
+to prevent this by turning Austria into a dictatorship in 1933.
 The Social

 Democratic movement was thereafter wiped out.
-But this did not make regime
+But this did not make the regime

 occupied by the allied powers for ten years after the war.
 They had decided